Edward Thonen: Travel to England, and the diamond robbery

 Around that time, Michael Haydon, a detective of the London City force, arrived in Liverpool.
 He had been put in charge of the case on 28 April and found that Thonen had not gone to Eastbourne, but had travelled northward.
 Haydon pursued him to Peterborough, where on the evening of 6 May Haydon took the overnight train to Liverpool.
 He was informed of Thonen's departure on the Sardinia just four hours after the ship had set sail.
 Haydon hired a steamer, and was able to overtake the much slower Sardinia just 100 kilometres offshore.
 He found Thonen on board, but the young man claimed to know nothing about the robbery.
 Nevertheless, Haydon convinced the ship’s captain to let him detain Thonen.
 Back in Liverpool, after a thorough search was conducted which revealed the remaining jewels, Thonen admitted the crime and helped the police recover the rest of the loot.
 Haydon then brought the fugitive back to London.

 While the media widely applauded the police, and detective Haydon in particular, for their work in solving the case, not everyone shared that positive opinion.
 Some, including the witness Thomas Dismore from Liverpool, expressed their dissent.
 In a letter to the editor of the Liverpool Albion, Dismore wrote that the case could have been solved much sooner if the public had been made aware of the robbery more quickly, and that it was pure luck that Thonen had not evaded prosecution.

 The trial commenced on 10 May.
 The prosecutors were sympathetic, and Thonen was recommended to mercy.
 The judge expressed his pity, saying: "You appear to be a young man of extraordinary talent and ability, and I very much regret seeing you in your present unhappy position.
 It is a pity your abilities were not directed in a proper channel."
 The court found that Thonen had acted without premeditation.
-In October 1851 he was given a one-year prison sentence.
+He was given a one-year prison sentence.

 Emigration to Australia

-Whatever plans Thonen may have had to move to "some parts of Africa", they did not come to fruition.

-Following his release from prison, he returned to Prussia.
+Following his release from prison, Thonen returned to Prussia.
 German newspapers at the time were full of enthusiastic reports of gold strikes in Victoria and New South Wales, and of the rising number of Britons who returned from trips to Australia with large sums of money.
-In May 1852, Edward's mother passed away; his father and brother moved from Elberfeld to Offenbach am Main in early 1853.
+In May 1852, Edward's mother died; his father and brother moved from Elberfeld to Offenbach am Main in early 1853.
 It is unclear if he considered to join them, but in April 1853, Edward Thonen, then 26 years old, requested permission to emigrate to Australia.
 The permission was granted on 28 May 1853, and Edward arrived in Australia later that year.